 Will I have insurance coverage for my HSG?
 Most – but not all – insurance policies will cover the expense of an HSG completed at Shady Grove Fertility.
 The choice to have the HSG performed at Shady Grove Fertility versus another facility is ultimately up to you.
 Patients whose insurance policy does not extend HSG benefits at Shady Grove Fertility will incur a charge for the procedure and will be responsible for its payment.
 The cost versus the benefits can be discussed with your primary Shady Grove Fertility physician, as well as other questions you may have about the HSG.

 How soon after the HSG can I resume intercourse?
-Generally, we want patients to abstain from intercourse until after vaginal spotting or discharge stops, usually one to two days after the HSG.
+Generally, we want patients to abstain from intercourse until after vaginal spotting or discharge stops, usually 1 to 2 days after the HSG.

 So much of the infertility treatment process is about narrowing down the cause(s) of an individual’s infertility.
-The hysterosalpingogram, though not commonly-known, is another beneficial way that your physician can determine the best path to help you on your journey to reproductive success.
+The HSG, though not commonly known, is a beneficial way that your physician can determine the best path to help you on your journey to reproductive success.